 I’m 25 I just made amends with my parents, which felt really good because having all that resentment and regret, and holding on to grudges just eats you alive, and especially your own parents.
 So when I came back from Job Corps, they’re like, you can’t be homeless.
 We’ll set you up in a little trailer.
 And I was like, cool, all right, only a 15 foot trailer, but like I said, I wanted to be a writer and an artist, and that’s why I quit Job Corps.
 I didn’t want to be a grease monkey, so to speak.
 I didn’t want to be a tugboat mechanic, to be out at sea for six weeks at a time.

 So the little trailer was perfect because I set up this old fashioned typewriter and I drank tea and I ate cinnamon toast and I typed at night and I would go ride my Schwinn cruiser bike around town.
 I felt really free.
 And then about a month into it, my neighbors came over – one neighbor in particular was a little different.
 I was like, Wow, what’s up with that guy?
-Because he would ride by on his bicycle with these water jugs because he’d go down to the business that I live next to and fill up his water, and then he would ride past me again.
+Because he would ride by on his bicycle with these water jugs because he’d go down to the business that I live next to and fill up his filtered water pitcher, and then he would ride past me again.

 Finally he introduced himself and he was just different.
 He was probably like, 10 years older than me, just a skinny guy, curly hair, kind of frizzy hair and dark glasses.
 You couldn’t see his eyes and had a black hat on.
 And I just I just knew that he was off.
 But in a good way, kind of like One Flew Over the Cuckoo’s Nest, and I was like this is going to be brilliant.
 I’m gonna write about this guy and he took me over to his commune.
 People were drinking by this fire pit and they started to scream up at the sky, and I was like, these are my kind of people!